-Useful for: pitching stories to the media, media relations
+Useful for: Pitching stories to the media, media relations

 These tips were compiled from Homelessness In The Media, a forum presented by Eastside Homelessness Advisory Committee (EHAC) and Housing Development Consortium of Seattle-King County (HDC) in May 2013.
-Click on the image to the right to enlarge.

-Useful for: messaging, values framing, state legislative advocacy, Housing Trust Fund
+Useful for: Messaging, values framing, state legislative advocacy, Housing Trust Fund

 Our state partner, the Washington Low Income Housing Alliance, hosted a webinar in 2013 with Michael Anderson, Deputy Director of the Housing Trust Fund Project at the Center for Community Change.
 In this one-hour recording, Michael discusses how to use values-based messaging in advocating to legislators.

-Useful for: examples of successful communications campaigns, peer-to-peer exchange, messaging, framing, social media
+Useful for: Examples of successful communications campaigns, peer-to-peer exchange, messaging, framing, social media

 Create a profile and connect with others in the field.
 Browse the resource library, where you’ll find examples of successful communications tools and strategies from NHC and the Center for Housing Policy, as well as from members and partners nationwide.
 As a HUB user, you can also share examples of your own communications work.

-Useful for: messaging, framing, communications strategy, choosing the right messenger, shaping the narrative
+Useful for: Messaging, framing, communications strategy, choosing the right messenger, shaping the narrative

-This toolkit, created by Neighborhood Partnerships and the Oregon Housing Alliance, summarizes communications strategies these organizations have tested through polling, focus groups, and in successive legislative sessions.
+This toolkit, created by Neighborhood Partnerships and the Oregon Housing Alliance, summarizes communications strategies these organizations have tested through polling, focus groups, and in

-Useful for: public opinion research, language and messaging research
+Useful for: Public opinion research, language, and messaging research

-This brief draws on 35 research studies related to affordable housing communications, summarizes key findings about public opinion, messages, and language, and provides suggestions for further research that could add to our understanding of how to communicate effectively about housing affordability.
+This brief draws on 35 research studies related to affordable housing communications, summarizes key findings regarding public opinion, messages, and language, and provides suggestions for further research that could add to our understanding of how to communicate effectively about housing affordability.

 Solutions for Housing Communications: National Housing Conference 2015 Convening, Plenary and Workshop Presentation Slides

-Useful for: building acceptance for affordable housing
+Useful for: Building acceptance for affordable housing

-In April 2015, the National Housing Conference hosted its annual convening in Seattle, focusing on communications strategies which build acceptance for affordable housing.
+In April 2015, the National Housing Conference hosted its annual convening in Seattle, focusing on communications strategies that build acceptance for affordable housing.
 Topics of plenary sessions and workshops range from “The Psychology and Language of NIMBY,” to “Best Practices in Community Acceptance for Developers and Allies.”